 How do you pass your values to your family?

 It started with service hours in elementary school.
 It was a great springboard to speak with the kids about the gift of time.
 We had them gather and deliver their unused toys to local homeless shelters.
 We started eliminating holiday gifts and asking them to research and decide where the equivalent amount of money would go as a donation.
 They still ask us to give to their nonprofit of choice instead of gifts.

 When you come from a modest upbringing and remember the goodness of others, it stays with you for the rest of your life.
 So, when you can start giving back, you are paying it forward.

 What would you tell others about leaving a legacy?

 When you have been able to give to your favorite nonprofits over your lifetime, wouldn’t it be wonderful to be able to continue to give long after you are gone?
 It’s reassuring to know that our legacy gift will be secure and our wishes fulfilled properly and professionally.
 Working with the CFMC has been a true gift.

 About the Antles

 Tonya has been a CFMC board member since 2010, the Women’s Fund Endowment Chair and Chair of the Women’s Fund Leadership Council.
 She is a volunteer guest lecturer at Hartnell College and CSUMB, a member of the CSUMB Women’s Leadership Council and Carmel Women’s Club.
-Rick serves on the Cal Poly Ag Advisory Council and is an active member of many produce industry associations.
+Rick served on the Cal Poly Ag Advisory Council and was an active member of many produce industry associations.